jbrauer/dynamic_comments/README.txt

 found.
 As of this writing, the permissions and their purpose are:

 "administer Dynamic Comments" -> Module administration.
 Only grant to admins.
-"delete single comments" -> Shows a delete option on comments for moderation.
+"delete Dynamic Comments single comments" -> Shows a delete option on comments for moderation.
-"resolve comments" -> Allows turning comments into a resolved state.
+"resolve Dynamic Comments comments" -> Allows turning comments into a resolved state.
-"use Dynamic Comments" -> Allows the usage of the module.
+"use Dynamic Comments module" -> Allows the usage of the module.
 Allows for comments.